ysmood/nokit/readme.md

         	isFromCache: Boolean

-        	# Call it to disable all the followed drives.
-        	end: Function

         	stats: fs.Stats

+        	# Alter it to control the left drives dynamically.
+        	tasks: [Function]

         	# All the globbed files.
         	list: Array